vmware/vcf-security-and-compliance-guidelines/ransomware-resources/ESXiArgs-Questions-Answers.md

 ### Is vSphere 5.5 affected?

 Most likely. vSphere 5.5 is past the end of general and extended support and is not evaluated as part of security advisory and response work.
 Please upgrade to vSphere 7 or newer as soon as possible.
-There is a terrific upgrade starting point at [https://core.vmware.com/guide-vsphere-70-upgrade](https://core.vmware.com/guide-vsphere-70-upgrade)!

 ### Is vSphere 6.0 affected?

 Yes. vSphere 6.0 is past the end of general and extended support and is not evaluated as part of security advisory and response work.
 Please upgrade to vSphere 7 or newer as soon as possible.
-There is a terrific upgrade starting point at [https://core.vmware.com/guide-vsphere-70-upgrade](https://core.vmware.com/guide-vsphere-70-upgrade)!

 ### Is vSphere 6.5 affected?

 Some versions of vSphere 6.5 contained the vulnerabilities that are currently associated with these attacks.
 Please update to the latest versions of 6.5 and make plans to upgrade to vSphere 7 or newer as soon as possible.
-There is a terrific upgrade starting point at [https://core.vmware.com/guide-vsphere-70-upgrade](https://core.vmware.com/guide-vsphere-70-upgrade)!

 ### Is vSphere 6.7 affected?

 Some versions of vSphere 6.7 contained the vulnerabilities that are currently associated with these attacks.
 Please update to the latest versions of 6.7 and make plans to upgrade to vSphere 7 or newer as soon as possible.
-There is a terrific upgrade starting point at [https://core.vmware.com/guide-vsphere-70-upgrade](https://core.vmware.com/guide-vsphere-70-upgrade)!

 ### Is vSphere 7.0 affected?